 The 2018 ESU Roly Sussex Short Story Award

-The Governor of Queensland, His Excellency the Hon Paul de Jersey AC will formally present the 2017 and 2018 Awardees with their Crystal Trophies at a Ceremony at Government House at a date to be advised in either August or September 2018 on the 100th Anniversary of ESU International.
+The Governor of Queensland, His Excellency the Hon Paul de Jersey AC will formally present the 2017 and 2018 Awardees with their Crystal Trophies at a Ceremony at Government House at a date to be advised in either October or November 2018 in the year of the 100th Anniversary of ESU International.

 The Board of Directors of ESU QLD express their grateful appreciation to His Excellency and Mrs Kaye de Jersey for their invaluable support of this most prestigious literary award.